LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Implementation

 \section{Implementation}

-We implemented \sys{} as a python application running in serverless functions.
-The functions themselves are stateless, but necessary state such as the conversation history is stored in a serverless key-value store and a SQL table with vector based lookups is used to support the cache.
+\sys{} has been in production for over a year.
+It is implemented as a Python application running in WAS Lambda functions~\cite{aws}.
+It offers access to 10+ LLMs, including OpenAI~\cite{openai_assistant}, Anthropic~\cite{anthropic}, Llama~\cite{llama}, and Phi~\cite{phi} models.
+The necessary state such as the conversation history is stored in key-value stores (DynamoDB) and a SQL table (RDS) with vector-search is used to support the cache.

-Each request to the proxy is given a unique identifier and stored in a key-value store along with the response (if it is successfully generated) and additional metadata like the timestamp, model used, duration of LLM calls and their cost (i.e., token generated).
-This key-value store is a NoSQL table with the request identifier as a primary key and timestamp as a secondary index.
-The SQL table used by the cache contains a pointer to the request via the request identifier.

-Our coordinator (\S\ref{sec:design}) always starts with a cache lookup, then gets context from the context manager, and finally calls the model adapter.
-This static ordering of the components allows us to implement all of the service types we evaluate in~\S\ref{sec:evaluation}.
-However, components are not isolated from each other.
-For example, the context manager uses the model adapter in our implementation of the smart\_context service type.

-The first step in handling a proxy request is to embed the request as a vector using an external API (we use OpenAI embeddings~\cite{openai_embeddings}) and consult the cache~\S{\ref{sec:design_cache}} for a response.
-If the cached response is not used, the context manager~\S\ref{sec:design_context_manager} retrieves past messages from the conversation history NoSQL table.
-Finally, the model adapter is queried which will use provider-specific APIs to get an LLM response.
-Before \sys{} returns a response, the new query/response pair is optionally added to the NoSQL table.
+Each incoming request is first converted into an embedding (we use OpenAI embeddings~\cite{openai_embeddings}) and looked up in the cache (\S{\ref{sec:design_cache}}) for a response.
+If the cached response is not available or used, the context manager (\S\ref{sec:design_context_manager}) retrieves past messages from the conversation history.
+Finally, the model adapter (\S{\ref{sec:design_model_adapter}}) is queried to use provider-specific APIs to generate an LLM response.

-LLMs can vary widely in time to fully generate a response, particularly when we are mixing models.
-To ensure messages are received in the expected order we place a FIFO queue that operates on a per-user level in front of the proxy.
+LLMs can vary widely in time to fully generate a response, particularly when we are combining models.
+To ensure requests are processed in the expected order we use a per-user FIFO queue (AWS SQS).
 Every incoming request goes through this queue, and is only removed from the queue when a response has been sent.

-Our implementation runs on AWS using Lambda functions, API Gateway, DynamoDB, Simple Queue Service, and Relational Database Service~\cite{aws}.
-A key principle of our design is that as much as possible should be serverless.
-We have only one server component, the SQL table that supports vector similarity search for caching.
-This architecture has all the typical benefits of serverless~\cite{serverless_computing}, including the ease of having separate development and production environments, a facet that we leveraged for the WhatsApp service, explained next.